dragones/llmpm/README.md

 **Pinecone**

 [Pinecone](https://www.pinecone.io/) offers a hosted vector database endpoint for free for a single index and production instances for $0.096/hour + $0.025/GB/month.

+You can choose to store embeddings locally using Chroma or in the cloud with Pinecone or similar service.